 Cats have always been totally bitchin’.

 As we’ve said, felines have evolved little since they first took over our farms.
 Except for a short period of time when the evolution of style was quite pronounced: the mid-eighties.
-Lay your paws on the important tome that is Cats of 1986.
 No need to go back in time; just join the Paw Points® Rewards program today, start earning points and redeem them for perhaps civilization’s most precious historical record and other totally awesome rewards.